Morrisons Delivery Refund: How Refunds Work and How to Request One

 Substitutions need a bit more care because the rules differ depending on the service used.

-For standard Morrisons online grocery orders, the terms say substitute items are identified on delivery and you can reject them at that point; if you reject a substitute, Morrisons says you will not be charged for it.
+For standard Morrisons online grocery orders, the terms say substitute items are identified on delivery and you can reject them at that point.
+If you reject a substitute, Morrisons says you will not be charged for it.

 For Morrisons Now, the process is different.
 Morrisons says substitute items from Morrisons Now orders cannot currently be returned to the driver, but if you are unhappy with a substitute you can request a refund through the groceries website or app.
 One Morrisons Help Hub page states this can be done within 48 hours of delivery, while the Morrisons Now terms say 24 hours.
-Because Morrisons’ own pages conflict here, the safest interpretation is to request the refund as soon as possible after delivery rather than rely on the longer window.
+Because Morrisons’ own pages conflict here, the safest approach is to request the refund as soon as possible after delivery rather than rely on the longer window.

 That difference is important because it explains why substitution complaints can feel inconsistent across Morrisons services.
+It also shows why Morrisons fast delivery should be treated separately from the standard weekly grocery delivery system.

 What Happens if More Than 24 Hours Have Passed